-Strategy: Dental Hygiene Enrichment Labs Unit Objective: Improve the experience of students through quality teaching and Onit Objective. learning.
+Strategy: Dental Hygiene Enrichment Labs Unit Objective: Improve the experience of students through quality teaching and learning.
 Requestor(s): Deborah Thomason Description: Provide additional, faculty supported, learning opportunities for Dental Hygiene students outside of the classroom.
 Students needing one on one assistance/remediation will be offered access to additional skill development/learning opportunities from part time faculty.
 2-3 hours per week will be scheduled as open labs.
 Aug.
 2016 Status Statement: Meeting progress target Nov.
 2015 Status Statement: Meeting progress target Mid-Year Progress Report: The enhancement lab has been very beneficial for the students.
-Several at risk students received additional instruction in instrumentation and radiology skills that allowed them to pass the skill

-Mid-Year Progress Report: The enhancement lab has been very beneficial for the students.
 Several at risk students received additional instruction in instrumentation and radiology skills that allowed them to pass the skill evaluations, the courses and remain in the program.
 Without this lab, we would have lost students and decreased the numbers in our program.
 It is imperative to provide tutoring opportunities to the students, due to the technique sensitive nature of our coursework.

 Strategy: Implement an "Honors Experience" Unit Objective: Improve the experience of students through quality teaching and learning.
 Requestor(s): Tina Stovall & Deb Hutti Description: Bring together the Presidential Scholars, Phi Theta Kappa and Honors programs to create an "Honors Experience".
 Aug.
 2016 Status Statement: Meeting progress target Nov.
 2016 Status Statement: Meeting progress target Mid-Year Progress Report: An "Honors Experience" was implemented in 2015-2016.
 The "Experience" integrated Presidential Scholars, Phi Theta Kappa, and honors coursework.
 Unfortunately, the administrative lead, the Director of Dual Credit, left the college at the end of the academic year.
-The new Director of Dual
+The new Director of Dual Credit will be working with the PTK and Honors faculty advisor to continue developing the program during the 2016-2017 year.

-Strategy: HLC Online Learning Action Statements "Unit Objective" Improve the experience of students through quality teaching and learning.
+Strategy: HLC Online Learning Action Statements I Init Onlective' Improve the experience of students through quality teaching and learning.
 Requestor(s): Stephen Garren